 We rely on members to play an active role locally, promoting the College aims and objectives.
 It is essential to raise and maintain awareness of demographic issues and needs of GPs and patients alike, and develop initiatives to support these.

 If you would like to find out more about becoming involved with the faculty we would be delighted to hear from you.

-The next Board Meeting will take place 9 February 2017 at Ivy Bush Hotel, Carmarthen.
+The next Board Meeting will take place 22 June 2017 at The Towers Hotel, Swansea.
 Please contact the Faculty Office for the details if you wish to join us at the meeting or dial in.

 All members are invited to attend board meetings.
 If you would like to discuss any item covered or would like an item to be considered at a future meeting, please contact us.

-Up and coming events are Planning for Retirement, AKT Research and Statistics Day and Avoid harm and reduce your risk.
+Up and coming events are AKT Research and Statistics Day and Avoid harm and reduce your risk.

 We are always striving to provide events and activities that are of benefit to members locally.
 Your views are important to us, so if you have any ideas or suggestions for future initiatives, or feedback on the services you have received from us, please contact us.

 Details of forthcoming South West Wales Faculty meetings, social events and educational courses can be accessed via the Upcoming Events box on the right.